devsnd/cherrymusic/README.md

     - Install it.
 Use your favorite package manager, or [download][] it and do a manual install.

-    - If you don't want to install: get the [download][] and copy the `cherrypy` subfolder it contains into the `cherrymusic` folder you created.

-      cherrymusic will offer to do this for you if it cannot find an installed CherryPy to use.
+    - if you only want to test cherrymusic without installing any dependencies, you can simply start CherryMusic and it will ask you if you want it to install cherrypy in the local folder for you.

 3. Now simply run the main script using python 3; it will prompt you for anything else.